 Welcome To VTCDD

 VTCDD is led by a steering committee.
-Responsibilities of the committee include providing strategic direction, serving as a liaison with the university, coordinating VTCDD operations, overseeing finances, and working with intellectual property owners.
+Responsibilities of the committee include providing strategic direction, serving as a liaison with the university, coordinating VTCDD operations, and overseeing finances.

 Paul Carlier, Professor, Chemistry (Director)